luanpotter/shattered-wilds/docs/arcane.md

 **One-Handed Tool Use**: +2
 **Two-Handed Tool Use**: +3

-The execution of Somatic components require a baseline freedom of movement; so they cannot be performed while under the Grappled condition.
+The execution of Somatic components require a baseline freedom of movement; so they cannot be performed while under the [[Condition_Immobilized | Immobilized]] condition.

 ### Focal